Law enforcement in the Marshall Islands: Overseas deployment

 The Marshall Islands has provided police officers to the Regional Assistance Mission to Solomon Islands since May 2006.

 Events

 In December 2020, Marshall Islands police found a 5.5-meter (18-foot) fibreglass boat at Ailuk Atoll with 649 kilograms (1,430 pounds) of cocaine worth an estimated US$80 million.
-This was the largest drug bust in Marshall Islands history.

-The shipment was destroyed, but other wash ups have become problem for the Marshall Islands, because it sometimes goes unreported.
-The shipments can end up there because of the ocean currents.
+This was the largest drug bust in Marshall Islands history,The shipment was destroyed, but other wash ups have become problem for the Marshall Islands, because it sometimes goes unreported.
+Those shipments can end up there because of the ocean currents.

-In 2021, Arkansas is allowing Marshalese to serve in local law enforcement, while they retain their Marshall Island citizenship; Arkansas is one of the popular places for Marshall Islanders to live in the USA.
+As of 2021, Arkansas is allowing Marshalese citizens to serve in local law enforcement while they retain their Marshall Island citizenship; Arkansas is one of the most popular places for Marshall Islanders to live in the USA.

-In 2024, Marshal Islands was growing concerned about the actions of people convicted of crimes in the United States that are then deported to the Marshall Islands.
+In 2024, Marshall Islands was growing concerned about the actions of people convicted of crimes in the United States that are then deported to the Marshall Islands.